smexal/forge/README.md

 ```

 # Migrations
 Modules often need to be updated.
-Forge provides a migration interface which checks different migration steps and orders them correctly based on the provided versions.
+Forge provides a migration interface which checks different migration steps and orders and executes  them based on the provided versions.
-For this to work you have to place you migraion in the mirations folder as followed:
+For this to work you have to place you migraion in the mirations folder as following.
+Make shure the foldername and the file prefix are correctly named.
+The file part "forgetournaments" in the example below defines the classname used inside the file.
 ```
 modules/forge-tournament
 |_migrations
   |_migration.forgetournaments_0_0_1.php
 ```
 ## Example Class
-Not the Namespace, Classname and interface which is used.
-Make shure that your migration class defines a unique identifier.
-This, because the consecutive versions are identified by the identifier and targetversion.
+Note the namespace, class name and interface which is used.
+Make sure that your migration class defines a unique identifier.
+This is necessary for correctly executed, consecutive versions.
+Forge only executes the migrations which habe a bigger target version as currently is stated in the database.
 ```
 <?php
 namespace Forge\Modules\ForgeTournaments;